 About the Radiologic Sciences Profession

 Radiographers must have an interest and aptitude in the sciences and math and a strong desire to work directly with patients.
 They are educated in anatomy, patient positioning, examination techniques, equipment protocols, radiation safety, radiation protection and basic patient care.
 To become a registered radiologic technologist, RT(R), students must complete an accredited program, earn an academic degree, and pass a national certification examination.
 To remain registered, they must earn continuing education credits.

 The NDSU Bachelor of Science, RS Major

 Students who have completed the pre-requisite courses and meet the grade point average (GPA) requirements established by the affiliated hospital program may be eligible to apply for an internship.
 Internship application occurs annually in the fall.
-Internship admission is competitive and based upon academic achievement, completion of pre-requisite coursework, references, related work experience and an interview.
+Internship admission is competitive and based upon academic achievement, completion of prerequisite coursework, references, related work experience and an interview.
 In addition, applicants must comply with criminal background and student conduct requirements.

 For more information about Radiologic Technology, visit these sites: